 The 21st Century

-SmatchedUK created a video montage of revellers enjoying a night out in Chesterfield on 3rd & 4th December 2010.
+SmatchedUK created a video montage of revellers enjoying a night out on 3rd & 4th December 2010.

 In March 2012, Destination Chesterfield worked in partnership with Chesterfield Borough Council to submit a bid for Chesterfield to become a Portas’ Pilot town.
 The top retail consultant and TV personality Mary Portas wanted to revamp Britain’s high streets which were struggling to cope with general economic conditions and the rise of internet shopping.